 WHAT

-Created to foster relationships, support individual development, and connect communities, this multi-day program allows cohort members to learn about local climate impacts, emissions sources, civic engagement strategies and solutions through a social justice lens.
+Created to foster relationships, support individual development, encourage advocacy, and connect communities, this multi-day program allows cohort members to learn about local climate impacts, emissions sources, civic engagement strategies and solutions through a social justice lens.

 WHO